Angelica

 Angelica is a genus of about 90 species of tall biennial and perennial herbs in the family Apiaceae, native to temperate and subarctic regions of the Northern Hemisphere, reaching as far north as Iceland, Sápmi, and Greenland.
 They grow to 1–3 m tall, with large bipinnate leaves and large compound umbels of white or greenish-white flowers.
 It shows variations in fruit anatomy, leaf morphology, and subterranean structures.
 The genes are extremely polymorphic.

 Some species can be found in purple moor and rush pastures.

 Purple-stemmed Angelica (Angelica atropurpurea) found near Winona, MN, USA.
 The plant is seen here where it was growing near a creek.

 Characteristics

 Angelica species grow to 1–3 m tall, with large bipinnate leaves and large compound umbels of white or greenish-white flowers.
 Their large, sparkling, starburst flowers are pollinated by a great variety of insects (the generalist pollination syndrome), the floral scents are species-specific, and even specific to particular subspecies.
 The active ingredients of angelica are found in the roots and rhizomes and contains furocoumarins in its tissues, which make the skin sensitive to light.

+Cladistic classification

+Molecular phylogenetic analyses have identified four major clades: